 In response to these directives, staff has prepared draft Ordinance language to address a portion of the first directive, as well as the second and third directive in their entirety.
-The portion of the first directive that is addressed in the draft Ordinance language is the standard minimum lot size and the overall density for the cluster configuration option.
+The portion of the first directive that is addressed in the draft Ordinance language is the standard minimum lot size, and the overall density for the cluster configuration option (listed in the existing ordinance as "subdivisions with approved special use permits").
 The specific changes to the Ordinance language are included as Attachment Nos.
-3-5 and discussed below.
-Staff has begun research to address the other portion of the first directive, which are the remaining standards for the cluster configuration option, and which is addressed in a separate memorandum for ORD-22-0006.
+3-8 and discussed below.
+Staff has begun research to address the other portion of the first directive, which are the remaining standards for the cluster configuration option, and which will be addressed separately through additional work associated with case ORD-22-0006 Amendments for A-1 Cluster Configuration Subdivision.